1newstar/OracleScripts/Docs/DocsReadMe.rst

 Pandoc_reference.docx
     A reference docx file used by pandoc to build Microsoft docx files, with my chosen styles.
 Mostly!
 While pandoc does output the correct style information, Word ignores some of it - in-line code and tables, for example.

+Listings_setup.tex
+    A file of options for the LaTeX listings package.
+If you use ``--listings`` on the command line to create a PDF file, you should also include the ``-H ..\listings_setup.tex`` to ensure that the required options are used.

 Output - Docx
 -------------